• Skip to primary navigation

 The good

-It’s good to define user stories in a clear and concise way (using 3×5 index cards, for example) so they are easy to grasp and prioritize.
+It’s also good to define user stories in a clear and concise way—using 3×5 index cards, for example—so they’re easy to grasp and prioritize.

 The bad

-I’ve seen user stories shrink.
-Maybe that’s due to pressure to do more and go “faster.”
+I’ve seen user stories shrink—maybe because of the pressure to do more and go “faster.”

-In addition, smaller user stories bring up details earlier and force earlier decision-making, leaving little room for design and creativity.
+Smaller user stories also bring up details earlier and force earlier decision-making, leaving little room for design and creativity.

-And on top of that, individual user stories become technical in nature, not to say meaningless, so people have to start keeping track of groups of user stories.
+On top of that, individual user stories become technical in nature—not to say meaningless—so people have to start keeping track of groups of stories.

 Basically, complexity goes up and people get caught in the weeds—the opposite of what we wanted with user stories in the first place.